csl2025/csl2025.github.io/index.md

 #### Venue

-CSL 2025 will take place at [CWI](https://www.cwi.nl/en/), the Center of Mathematics and Computer Science.
+CSL 2025 will take place at [CWI](https://www.cwi.nl/en/), the research institute for mathematics & computer science in the Netherlands.
+The address is Science Park 123, 1098 XG Amsterdam.

 {:refdef: style="text-align: center;"}
 ![My Image](/assets/images/cwi.jpg)